-The diagnostic meaning of the location and extent of ST segment depression in the body surface ECG remains controversial.
-According to standard clinical practice, in the absence of ST elevation recorded by one of the standard 12 lead electrodes, ST depression may indicate the presence of subendocardial ischemia at an undetermined location within the heart [1].
-However, researchers have come to different conclusions regarding the prognostic significance of the location of ST depression, with [2] or without [3] concomitant ST elevation.
-ST depression in the case of multi-vessel coronary artery disease is particularly complicated due to the interplay between the voltage patterns caused by two or more ischemic regions [4].
+The diagnostic meaning of the location and extent of ST segment depression on the body surface ECG remains controversial.
+According to standard clinical practice, in the absence of ST elevation recorded by one of the standard 12 lead electrodes, ST depression may indicate the presence of subendocardial ischemia at an undetermined location within the heart.1 However, researchers have come to different conclusions regarding the prognostic significance of the location of ST depression, with2 or without3 concomitant ST elevation.
+ST depression in the case of multivessel coronary artery disease is particularly complicated due to the interplay between voltage patterns caused by two or more ischemic regions.4

-Most of the theories regarding the meaning of ST depression rely on correlations between depression and coronary artery disease observed in patient studies.
-Given the large number of factors that can influence the nature of ST depression, the disparate conclusions of these studies is perhaps not surprising.
+Most theories on the mechanism of ST depression rely on correlations between depression and coronary artery disease observed in patient studies.
+Given the many factors that can influence the nature of ST depression, the disparate conclusions of these studies are not surprising.

-In an attempt to avoid these complicating factors and more clearly isolate the relationship between ST segment changes and the underlying ischemia, Li et al. [5] and Guyton et al. [6] measured epicardial potential patterns in sheep and dogs, respectively, at various degrees of transmural ischemia.
+To avoid these complicating factors and more clearly isolate the relationship between ST segment changes and the underlying ischemia, Li et al.5 and Guyton et al.6 measured epicardial potential patterns in sheep and dogs, respectively, at various degrees of transmural ischemia.
 Li et al. also implemented a computer model of ischemia based on a heart with isotropic conductivity.
-According to the experimental and modeling study of Li et al., ST depression occurs on the epicardium above one of the lateral boundaries, or border zones, between the ischemic and healthy tissue; this depression occurs with or without ST elevation directly above the ischemic region.
-In the case of ischemia caused by occlusions of the left anterior descending artery (LAD) and left circumflex (LCX), respectively, the boundaries of ischemic zones overlap so that the site of the depression cannot distinguish between inferior and anterior ischemia, at least in the absence of ST elevation.
-Li et al. [5] found that ST elevation occurred, and ST depression intensified, as the ischemia becomes increasingly transmural.
+According to the experimental and modeling study of Li et al., ST depression occurs on the epicardium over one of the lateral boundaries, or border zones, between the ischemic and healthy tissue.
+The depression occurs with or without ST elevation directly over the ischemic region.
+In the case of ischemia caused by occlusions of the left anterior descending artery (LAD) and left circumflex artery (LCX), respectively, the boundaries of ischemic zones overlap so that the site of depression cannot distinguish between inferior and anterior ischemia, at least in the absence of ST elevation.
+Li et al.5 found that ST elevation occurred, and ST depression intensified, as the ischemia became increasingly transmural.

-Regardless of the presence or absence of the primary ST elevation, Li et al. posited that ST depression occurs above the lateral healthy/ischemic boundary because the primary "injury" currents that cause ST depression flow across this boundary.
+Regardless of the presence or absence of the primary ST elevation, Li et al. posited that ST depression occurs over the lateral healthy/ischemic boundary because the primary "injury" currents causing ST depression flow across this boundary.

 Because of limited computational resources at the time, Li et al. were unable to compute a full anisotropic model of the heart.
-However, work by Johnston and Kilpatrick [7] suggests that anisotropy plays an important role in determining the pattern of epicardial surface potentials ("ESPs") that result from subendocardial ischemia.
+However, work by Johnston et al.7 suggests that anisotropy plays an important role in determining the pattern of epicardial surface potentials (ESPs) resulting from subendocardial ischemia.

-We provide here computer simulations, based on a fully anisotropic whole heart model, and theoretical considerations that lend additional support for the theory of Li et al. [5].
-The anisotropic model allowed us to support the basic finding of Li et al. of lateral boundary ST depression and also to examine more fully the underlying mechanisms of ST depression.
-One result is a fundamentally different explanation than that posited by Li et al. for the distribution of extracellular source currents that produce ST depression.
+We provide here computer simulations, based on a fully anisotropic whole heart model, and theoretical considerations that lend additional support for the theory of Li et al.5 The anisotropic model allows us to support the basic finding of lateral boundary ST depression by Li et al. and to examine more fully the underlying mechanisms of ST depression.
+One result is a fundamentally different explanation than that posited by Li et al. for the distribution of extracellular source currents producing ST depression.
 Specifically, our simulation results show that both the magnitude and location of ST depression are sensitive to changes in the values of anisotropic conductivity of cardiac tissue.

-At the conclusion of this paper, we discuss some specific clinical implications of our findings.
+Finally, we discuss some possible clinical implications of our findings.